IAM

 • Create Identity creates a Service Account on GCP.
 You provide the service account ID; it returns email {id}@{project}.iam.gserviceaccount.com.
 Create options are unused.

-• Attach policy: resource is the IAM member (e.g. serviceAccount:...); policy actions are GCP role names (e.g. roles/storage.objectViewer).
+• Attach policy: the policy principal is the IAM member (e.g. serviceAccount:...); policy actions are GCP role names (e.g. roles/storage.objectViewer).
 Get inline policy details: roleName is required; policyName is not used.

 • Remove policy: policyName is the role name to remove.